andrewhao/andrewhao.github.io/_posts/2022-03-09-what-s-the-fuss-about-formal-specifications-part-1.md

 ![A diagram showing an error message of this proof failing](/images/tla-plus-examples/ex-1-failure.png)

+Just look - the model checker has run and blown up on a series of state transitions that got us to the Very Wrong situation we discussed before.
+The poor auditor has found that Account1 has $1500 and Account2 has $1000.
+That's not good!

 ### How do we fix this?

 Clearly, this is incorrect.
 We will need to ensure that the database is not able to allow other queries to read values happening from within a transaction.
 So here, we say "OK, we're going to wrap up these statements in a `TRANSACTION` block".
 But hold up!
 We need to move that change in system design into our TLA model.